akwasid/Analysis-of-Phase-III-Superiority-Study-on-Mortality-and-Heart-Failure-Hospitalizations/README.md

-# Analysis-of-Phase-III-Superiority-Study-on-Mortality-and-Heart-Failure-Hospitalizations
-A phase III clinical trial was conducted to evaluate the efficacy of a new treatment in reducing mortality and heart failure (HF) hospitalizations compared to a placebo
+A phase III clinical trial was conducted to evaluate the efficacy of a new treatment in reducing mortality and heart failure (HF) hospitalizations compared to a placebo.
+The study involved 532 participants randomized in a 1:1 ratio, with a follow-up period of 5 years.
+The primary outcome was time to death or HF hospitalization, while the secondary outcome focused on time to death alone.
+The survival curves for the primary and secondary outcomes were generated using the Kaplan-Meier method.
+For the primary outcome, the treatment group showed a more gradual decline in survival rates compared to the placebo group, indicating better efficacy in preventing death or HF hospitalizations.
+By the end of the study, the survival rate was higher in the treatment group compared to the placebo group.
+To further assess the effectiveness of the treatment, Cox regression models were employed for both outcomes.